parkashay/iambored/README.md

 ### generate random jokes, memes and quotes.
  * using 'fetch' in javascript to fetch data using rest apis.
- * feel free to contribute and use it anywhere you want.
+ * feel free to contribute or use it anywhere you want.